 - By email with weekly check-ins and meal plan delivery.

-- Using an online platform like Practice Better.
+- Using an EHR with group program functionality like Practice Better.

 - In a private Facebook group where members work through the program in a community setting.